List of former British child actors

 This is a list of former child actors from the United Kingdom.
 These actors were aged seventeen or less at the time they started acting but are currently eighteen or over.
 The list also includes deceased child actors.
-Movies and/or TV series they appeared in are mentioned only if they were still a child at the time of filming.
+Films and/or TV series they appeared in are mentioned only if they were still a child at the time of filming.
 For a list of current child actors from the UK see List of current British child actors.